buscandoaverroes/blogdown-source/content/About.md

 I then discovered open-source data science at the World Bank, where I was lucky enough to be mentored as a creative, collaborative, and curious developer.

-I speak English, Spanish, Japanese, and sometimes, Italian.
+I speak English, Spanish, Japanese, and Italian.
 I code in R, Stata, sometimes in Python, Julia, and soon in Rust 😄

 My current interests are post-humanism, singularity studies, sustainable urban transit, running, and wherever Kevin Durant is playing.
-I eat a plant-based diet; and I bike everywhere.
+I eat a plant-based diet and bike everywhere.